Karl Kuehl

 He also was the co-author of two books on the mental approach to baseball: The Mental Game of Baseball: A Guide to Peak Performance (1989) and A Champion's State of Mind (2005).

 Montreal Expos' manager (1976)

-In 1976, Kuehl was named the second manager in the history of the Montreal Expos franchise, although did not complete a full season in the job.
+In 1976, Kuehl was named the second manager in the history of the Montreal Expos franchise, although he did not complete a full season in the job.
 His Expos won only 43 of 128 games (.336) and were in last place in the National League East Division when Kuehl was replaced by Charlie Fox on September 4.

 He was promoted to Montreal after a successful stint as skipper of the Expos' top farm team, the Memphis Blues, in 1975.
 Previously, he managed the Double-A Québec Carnavals in 1972–1973 before moving up to Triple-A Memphis.

 Minor league career

 Kuehl was born in Monterey Park, California.
 As a player, he was a 5 ft 11 in, 175 lb minor league first baseman and outfielder who batted and threw left-handed.
 He played in the farm system of the Cincinnati Redlegs from 1955 through 1958, rising to the Seattle Rainiers of the Open-Classification Pacific Coast League for ten games in 1957, compiling a lifetime .306 batting average.

 He began his managing career at the young age of 21 as the player manager of the unaffiliated Salem Senators of the Class B Northwest League in 1959.

 He rejoined the Cincinnati system in 1961 as pilot of the Class D Geneva Redlegs of the New York–Penn League.
 He then worked as a scout and minor league manager for the Houston Astros and the Seattle Pilots/Milwaukee Brewers before joining the Montreal organization in 1971.